Frequently Asked Questions

 Answer: Middle school athletic programs can be recorded in either Fund 10 (General) or in Fund 80 (CPS) based on the nature of the program offering.
 Two primary factors must be considered by each district before coding middle school athletic programs in CPS (Fund 80).

 The first factor has been referenced in your description: these programs are open to all individuals in the community to participate (age-appropriate).
 A practical step will be to document this decision in the Annual Meeting official minutes and in the Board of Education official minutes this year and in each year into the future.

 The second factor to be met is that the scheduling of each middle school athletic program minimizes any significant barriers to non-public school students from participating.
 We are not able to determine whether this factor is met by the district based on the information provided.
 Again, documenting the board’s decision to ensure equal access to these programs would be a practical step for the district to take.
 The district should be able to document how non-public students were invited and informed of the related opportunities.

-Police School Liaison Officer
+School Resource Officer/School Liaison Officer

-- the individual’s primary responsibility is not to provide school security; and
+- the individual’s primary responsibility is not to provide school SECURITY; and

 - the job description/agreement with direct employer of the individual specifies that: